Banks and exchanges enjoy 'Trump bump' trading surge

-Private prison company Corrections Corp of America (CXW.N) also jumped, buoyed by Trump's tough talk on crime.
+Private prison company Corrections Corp of America also jumped, buoyed by Trump's tough talk on crime.

 Global market making firm KCG said volume in its retail equities business was triple it normal amount as investors shifted in and out of positions, with a flurry of activity in exchange traded funds.